DrK-Lo/MVP-H2F-HatcheryField/notebook/260914_KEB_Q2_analysis_summary.md

 _Model: `response ~ HO + Ar + TemperatureQ90 + SalinityQ10 + SalinityQ90 + (1|Population[/Bag])`

-**Temperature Q90 is a consistent driver of survival.** It was positive and among the strongest predictors in all six survival models (both sites, all timepoints).
+**Temperature Q90.** It was positive and among the strongest predictors in all six survival models (both sites, all timepoints).
 No other predictor showed a strong effect on survival once population-level replication was accounted for.

 **Length** No predictor was significant for length.
 Warm-origin populations both survive better and trend larger, but only the survival effect is strong enough to detect.